-Her parents were Oscar and Florence Oakland, who raised her on a farm, which adjoined the bay from which the Alsea River pooled, before it entered the Pacific Ocean.
-Although an idyllic life, Betty often lamented that her two twin sisters, who lived in Waldport, had more fun because they resided across the bay in town while she lived out on the farm.
+Her adoptive parents were Oscar J. and Florence F. (Hay) Oakland who raised her on a farm which adjoined the bay from which the Alsea River pooled before it entered the Pacific Ocean.
+Although an idyllic life Betty often lamented that her two twin sisters, who lived in Waldport, had more fun because they resided across the bay in town while she lived out on the farm.

 During the 1950's Betty was a corpsman with the United States Naval Hospital service at Hawaii (Korean conflict).

 Betty Doreen married Forrest (Dick) Rhodes (1963) and they lived in Hillsboro, Oregon.

 Soon after, she and Dick had two sons, Forrest "Dusty" and Ross.
 These boys were the sunrise and sunset of Betty's life and she proved to be a nurturing caring mother until her death.